ashbie/calcEngine/notes/Cpp.md

 ---
 # Standardization
+> [!IMPORTANT]
-!!! - Amongst the popular programming languages, is C++ the only one that is standardized?
+>  Amongst the popular programming languages, is C++ the only one that is standardized?
 Meaning is it the only one that doesn't belong to a corporation?
 Meaning is it the only one that has a specification and then that specification is implemented by other vendors?